adnan295/muzawed-app/replit.md

 # Overview

-This is a wholesale e-commerce mobile application called "Sary" (ساري) built for the Saudi Arabian market.
+This is a wholesale e-commerce mobile application called "Sary" (ساري) built for the **Syrian market**.
 The application is designed for businesses and facilities to purchase bulk products at wholesale prices.
 It features a complete e-commerce flow including product browsing, shopping cart, checkout, order management, wallet system, and user authentication.

 The application is built as a full-stack TypeScript application with a React frontend (using Vite) and an Express.js backend, with PostgreSQL as the database layer managed through Drizzle ORM.
 The UI is styled with Tailwind CSS and uses shadcn/ui components, with right-to-left (RTL) Arabic language support throughout.

+**Localization:**
+- Currency: Syrian Pound (ل.س - SYP)
+- Locale: ar-SY
+- Regions: Syrian governorates (محافظات سورية)

 # User Preferences